Bernullys/cs50_sql/README.md

         Aggregating:
             Is basicly the same code but using aggregation functions.

-        Common Table Expression (CTE):
+        CTEs - Common Table Expression:
             A regular view exists forever in our database.
 A temporary view exist for the duration of our connection with the database.
 A CTE is a view that exist for a single query alone.
             A CTE is defined by a query and can be used in a query.
             This is the form:

-                WITH "name" AS (
+                WITH "cte_name" AS (
                     SELECT ...
                 ), ...
                 SELECT ...
-FROM "name";
+FROM "cte_name";

+            The idea is to make a table created with keyword WITH ... and then make a query:

             Example:
                 WITH "average_book_ratings" AS (
                 SELECT "book_id", "title", "year", ROUND(AVG("rating"), 2) AS "rating" FROM "ratings"